Category Archives: Vineyards

 Soon after they’d started the vineyard, he had the great good fortune to meet Steve Casscles, who has two vineyard of his own and grows some obscure heirloom varieties.
 Chatham-Hudson presently buys the entire production of Steve’s vineyards for its table-wine grapes.
 As a result, Hudson-Chatham has also helped bring back Chelois—Steve is the winemaker, after all—along with Léon Millot and Dutchess—hybrids all.
 Another vineyard, managed by the winery, in Kinderhook grows grapes to go into its Port and Sherry-style fortified wines.
 Yet another plot in Central New York provides most of the old-vine Baco Noir for the winery.

-Meanwhile, Carlo planted his vineyard to Seyval Blanc, Chelois, and Baco Noir with the idea that eventually most if not all of the wines will be estate-produced.
+Meanwhile, Carlo is planting his own vineyard to Seyval Blanc, Chelois, and Baco Noir with the idea that eventually most if not all of the wines will be estate-produced.
 This is being phased in over time as production increases.
 By the end of Spring 2014 there will be 5 ½ to 6 acres planted to vines, with Baco Noir making up a third of that, and Chelois another third.
 In time some vinifera varieties will be grown as well, such as Riesling, Cabernet Franc, and even Gamay.
+Carlo would like to grow Pinot Noir as well, but doesn’t believe that it would thrive on his site, but he may purchase fruit from a vineyard in Columbia County further south and close to the River.

 The predominant spacing in the vineyard is 8 ½ feet across by 6 between the vines; with vinifera it will be 8 feet by 4.
 Lucie Morton and others have demonstrated great success with the closer spacing of the vines—more vines per acre but less fruit on each vine by means of green harvesting.
 The resultant fruit is really fantastic.
 For now, all the trellising in the vineyard is VSP, though Greg Esch, the new vineyard manager, has some ideas about using different trellises for the newer varieties that will be planted.
 In fact, according to Carlo, there are issues with some of the hybrids.
 For example, Baco Noir “has some riparia in it so that it tends to grow kind of wild pretty quickly,” whereas Seyval Blanc has more vinifera in its genes and grows straight up and develops a nice fruiting zone.
 Baco grows in every possible direction so that it needs a good deal of hands-on attention.
 Clearly, the Baco is a candidate for another kind of trellis than VSP, whereas Seyval works very well with it.
 The same will be true of the Chelois.